 Brandon was glancing over at Adam, stomping his foot, riled up about something.
-Emma turned towards him, “What’s your problem, idiot?”
+Emma turned toward him, “What’s your problem, idiot?”

-He Looked at Emma, turning his irritation towards her.
+He Looked at Emma, turning his irritation toward her.
 “Hey, don’t call me an idiot.
 I’ll fight you.”

 “Oh, well you two are welcome to stay for dinner!
 In fact, you can invite Jerry over as well!
 I know his dad is out of town for a conference.”